 » Foreign Per Diem Rates

-All reimbursements of Travel Expense Vouchers will be in U.S. dollars.
+All reimbursements of Expense Vouchers will be in U.S. dollars.
 If an expense voucher states foreign currency, Accounts Payable will convert to U.S. dollars using the exchange rate effective at the time of travel.
 If the traveler has converted the foreign monies into U.S. dollars the exchange rate used must be documented on the expense form.

 » Currency Converters